Electronic Engineering MEng (Hons)

 Microprocessor and Sensor Systems Applications in Engineering

 The primary goal of your final year will be on independent study and learning.
-You’ll get the exciting opportunity to conduct a research and development project.
-Through this, you’ll be able to showcase your understanding and skills.
+You’ll explore the foundations of building smart systems and gain knowledge of wireless communication systems and their applications.
+You’ll also get the exciting opportunity to conduct a research and development project.
+Through this, you’ll be able to showcase your practical project management skills.
 Not only that, but it’ll set you apart in conversations with future employers.

 Complex Smart Systems

 Module code: CIS4150